tylerlong/todo-render-efficiency/README.md

 It should **NOT** cause the other 4 todos to re-render because they didn't change.
 It should **NOT** cause the list component to re-render since it didn't change.
-A todo inside the list changed, you just re-render the changed todo, there is not need to re-render the list.
+A todo inside the list changed, you just re-render the changed todo, there is no need to re-render the list.

 ## test 4